Hands on: Samsung Galaxy S10 Lite review

 Early verdict

-It’s hard to tell whether the S10 Lite’s combination of new features and big-phone appeal will be worth the price without the, er, price.
-There’s also the question of whether the Galaxy S11 series will get its ‘e’ budget version, which could undercut a lot of the S10 Lite’s functionality if they come out at a similar cost tier.
+It’s hard to tell whether the Galaxy S10 Lite’s combination of new features and big-phone appeal will be worth the price without knowing the, er, price.
+There’s also the question of whether the upcoming Galaxy S11 series will get its own affordable ‘e’ version, which could undercut a lot of the S10 Lite’s appeal if the two phones come with a similar price tag.

-But Samsung’s efforts to bring the S-series flagship specs to a broader audience by trimming some of the flashier elements could pay off, especially in markets that shy from the skyrocketing pricetags of the top-tier Samsung handsets.
-The S10 Lite seems to be an objectively powerful phone that could be priced to rival the cheaper beastly flagships coming out of China, yet still retains the Samsung brand’s polished reputation.
+But Samsung’s efforts to bring the S-series flagship specs to a broader audience by trimming some of the flashier elements could pay off, especially in markets that shy from the skyrocketing price tags of the top-tier Samsung handsets.
+The S10 Lite looks like it could be pitched as a capable phone that's priced to rival the cheaper beastly flagships coming out of China, yet retains the Samsung brand’s polished reputation.

-It's also, however, a phone with appeal that overlaps with the S10e and the higher-specced Samsung Galaxy A-series of phones.
-We anticipate the S10 Lite's large size and lower cost to embody the phone's identity, but unless Samsung strategically chooses to limit regional availability of each, these phones might be aimed at similar consumer archetypes - and the S10 Lite, as good as it is, might get lost in the mix.
+It's also, however, a phone with an appeal that overlaps that of the S10e and the higher-specced Samsung Galaxy A-series of phones.
+We anticipate that the S10 Lite's identity will be embodied by its large size and lower cost, but unless Samsung strategically chooses to limit regional availability of its two 'lite' phones, the S10 Lite, as good as it is, might get lost in the mix.

 - Check out all of TechRadar's CES 2020 coverage.
 We're live in Las Vegas to bring you all the breaking tech news and launches, plus hands-on reviews of everything from 8K TVs and foldable displays to new phones, laptops and smart home gadgets.